jnozzi/cocoadev.com/markdown/QuickAutoreleaseQuestion.md

 I have a really, really quick autorelease question that I can't seem to figure out.
-Does autorelease only send the release message to its object once its retain count is 1, or is there some other method it uses to determine when it should send the release message? http://goo.gl/General/OeSCu
+Does autorelease only send the release message to its object once its retain count is 1, or is there some other method it uses to determine when it should send the release message? http://goo.gl/OeSCu

--- General/MarcWeil
+-- MarcWeil
 ----
-When an object is autoreleased, its reference gets put in the autorelease pool which is contained inside an General/NSAutoreleasePool class instance (duh).
+When an object is autoreleased, its reference gets put in the autorelease pool which is contained inside an NSAutoreleasePool class instance (duh).
 I think the pool clears this stack at the end of every run loop execution, but someone will have to confirm that for me.
-When it clears the pool, it sends a release message to all objects in the pool, no matter what their original retain count is. -- General/KevinPerry
+When it clears the pool, it sends a release message to all objects in the pool, no matter what their original retain count is. -- KevinPerry

 ----

 To be specific: your object will receive a -release message for every -autorelease message received.
-That -release message is delayed until the current General/AutoreleasePool for the current thread is deallocated.
+That -release message is delayed until the current AutoreleasePool for the current thread is deallocated.

-AFAIK, the current General/RunLoop will create an autorelease pool at the beginning of every iteration and release it at the end, and since the event loop is based on General/NSRunLoop, this behavior is inherited by the General/AppKit.
+AFAIK, the current RunLoop will create an autorelease pool at the beginning of every iteration and release it at the end, and since the event loop is based on NSRunLoop, this behavior is inherited by the AppKit.
 And all is well with the world.

--- General/RobRix
+-- RobRix
 ----
 So then that probably means that I should never use autorelease for member objects, or other objects that need to stick around for a long time, right?
-I guess my confusion comes from not knowing when I am going to have access to that object and when I am going to lose it (since my program uses General/AppKit and I don't control the General/RunLoop).
+I guess my confusion comes from not knowing when I am going to have access to that object and when I am going to lose it (since my program uses AppKit and I don't control the RunLoop).

--- General/MarcWeil
+-- MarcWeil

 ----